jie65535/awesome-balatro/README.md

 - [InkAndColor](https://github.com/RattlingSnow353/InkAndColor) - This mod is based on sixsuits(check them out), Adds two new suits: Ink & Color. by [@RattlingSnow353](https://github.com/RattlingSnow353)
 - [Musical Suit](https://github.com/itayfeder/MusicalSuit) - Adds a new suit (Notes ♪). with new jokers, tarot, and blind. by [@itayfeder](https://github.com/itayfeder)
 - [Six Suits](https://github.com/Aurelius7309/SixSuits) - This mod adds two new suits to the game: Stars and Moons. by [@Aure](https://github.com/Aurelius7309) and `@CrimsonHeart`

+### Tags
+- [Tags Preview](https://github.com/JKd3vLD/BalatroTagPreview) - Uncommon, Rare, Foil, Holographic, Polychrome and Negative Tags show the Joker you will receive in the shop. by `@JK`

 ### Textures
 - [Baba Decks](https://discord.com/channels/1116389027176787968/1217466648135733328) - A texture mod, using art by Auburn Arcana on Tumblr.
 Makes the basic + Abandoned decks look like Baba! by `@Blackbando`